0xIbrahim-t/delta-task_3/task-b/Forensics/README.md

 ### To use this
 first setup your environment
-> sudo apt-get install steghide
+> sudo apt-get install steghide imagemagick exiftool
 >
-> sudo apt-get install exiftool
->
-> chmod -R 777 steganography
+> chmod -R 777 steganography.sh
 >
 and run
 > ./steganography.sh